artsandmetaphysics/goodlifeodyssey/_published/as-a-driven-leaf.md

 ---
 Created On: '2022-08-01T02:27:00+00:00'
-Description: A philosophical critique of *As a Driven Leaf*, the story of a 1st century rabbi searching for truth in a Roman world.
+Description: 'A philosophical critique of <em>As a Driven Leaf</em>, the story of a

+  1st century rabbi searching for truth in a Roman world.'
 Last Edited: '2023-03-25T03:22:00+00:00'
 Published On: '2018-10-05'
 Slug: as-a-driven-leaf